Sofia2200031904/s-o-f-i-a-2/README.md

 # 🚀 About Me

-🎓 B.Tech CSE (Data Science & Big Data Analytics) at KL University
+🎓 B.Tech CSE'26 at KL University

 💼 Full Stack Engineer at Azentrix Digital Services